 Internal migration may either be temporary or permanent.
-Examples of permanent internal migration include rural-urban migration, region to region migration, rural rural, urban-rural and urban-urban.
+Examples of permanent internal migration include rural-urban migration, region-to-region migration, rural-urban, urban-rural and urban-urban.

 Internal migration involves mainly movement from rural to urban areas.
 This is the most important form of migration affecting the world nowadays.

 Examples of temporary migration include seasonal movements like from villages to lands or cattle posts during rainy seasons, weekly/monthly or periodic, and daily movements.

 For example, from farming areas to towns to sell the farm produce..
 People have several reasons why they move within their own countries or locally.

 Internal or local migration includes:

 - Rural-urban migration in which large numbers of people leave rural areas to seek jobs in urban areas.